snapp-incubator/BlackBox/README.md

 List<LogStream> logStreams = [fileStream]
 Logger logger = new Logger(logStreams, LogLevel.Debug)
 ```
+You can find the complete implementation in the "app" module.

 4. Start logging messages with different log levels:
 ```groovy